bridgelightcloud/github-mirror-action/README.md

 ```

 The workflow will start immediately and copy the source repository.
 The workflow will continue to run on the schedule
 specified on the `cron` line (in the example above, 3 AM UTC every day).
+You can also run the workflow manually
+by selecting it in the Actions tab on GitHub.

 ## License
 The code is trivial, as such this repository is licensed under the Creative Commons CC-0 license.